e-apostolidis/SUM-GAN-sl/README.md

 The progress of the training can be monitored via the TensorBoard platform and by:
 - opening a command line (cmd) and running: tensorboard --logdir=/path/to/log-directory --host=localhost
-- opening a browser and pasting the returned link from cmd
+- opening a browser and pasting the returned URL from cmd

 ## Configurations
 Setup for the training process: